 Independent Student's Guide to Healthcare - http://www.bestcolleges.com/resources/student-healthcare-guide/

-- The sidewalks on 7th Street between Badger Street and Vine Street have been designated as a Courtesy Zone – a section of city property where individuals are asked to refrain from using tobacco out of respect and courtesy for the high volume of Western students, staff, and visitors who use the walkways.
+- The sidewalks on 7th Street between Badger Street and Vine Street have been designated as a Courtesy Zone – a section of city property where individuals are asked to refrain from using tobacco and smoking devices out of respect and courtesy for the high volume of Western students, staff, and visitors who use the walkways.
 See Map of Courtesy Zone.

 - Policy enforcement focuses on positive reinforcement and is the responsibility of all staff and students.
 The goal is self-enforcement.
 Repeat violations of the policy will be handled through already-established judicial/discipline procedures for both students and staff.